 Many diseases other than heart disease like Cushing's disease will also cause excessive panting.

-On the flip side, an allergic reaction may cause panting so it's important to always monitor your dog's breathing as this is just a list of 5 common causes!
+Allergic reactions and dog allergies may also cause panting so it's important to always monitor your dog's breathing as this is just a list of 5 common causes!

 Have you ever been worried about your dog when he's panting?
-Please leave us comments and let us know if this post was helpful!
+Tell us on the Wide Open Pets Facebook page!